Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Results and Discussion

 \subsection{Anomalous Nernst conductivity: thermal activation and Mott scaling}

 Figure \ref{fig:Nernst_T} shows the temperature evolution of the anomalous Nernst coefficient (ANC).
-For the trivial altermagnet, panel \ref{fig:Nernst_T}(a), it shows that the ANC vanishes as temperature approaches zero, confirming the thermally activated character predicted by theory, as the effect cancels in filled bands at zero temperature due to cancellation of Berry curvature contributions weighted by the entropy kernel.
+For the trivial altermagnet, panel~5(a), the ANC vanishes as $T \to 0$, confirming the thermally activated character established analytically in Eq.~(\ref{eq:anc-zero-T}).
+This vanishing is a direct consequence of $s(0) = s(1) = 0$: at zero temperature every state is either completely filled or completely empty, carrying no entropy, so the Berry-curvature-weighted integral in Eq.~(\ref{eq:ANC}) evaluates to zero identically.
+No cancellation between Berry curvature contributions of opposite signs is required.
 At low temperatures, plotting $\axy/(\kB T)$ in panel \ref{fig:Nernst_T}(b) versus Fermi energy reveals convergence to the Mott prediction $-\frac{\pi^2 \kB}{3e}\frac{\partial\sigxy}{\partial\varepsilon}\big|_{\varepsilon=\mu}$, with the root-mean-square deviation decreasing as temperature lowers.
-Increasing the light amplitude $A_0$ both enhances the magnitude of the ANC and shifts its peak position, because linearly polarized light modifies the Berry curvature distribution and hence the energy derivative of the anomalous Hall con as shwon in panel \ref{fig:Nernst_T}(c).
+Increasing the light amplitude $A_0$ both enhances the magnitude of the ANC and shifts its peak position, because linearly polarized light modifies the Berry curvature distribution and hence the energy derivative of the anomalous Hall conductivity as shown in panel \ref{fig:Nernst_T}(c).
 The ANC satisfies the exact odd symmetry $\axy(E_F)=-\axy(-E_F)$ in panel \ref{fig:Nernst_T}(d).
 The temperature dependence of the ANC at fixed Fermi energies for both trivial and quantum spin Hall altermagnets shows a characteristic non-monotonic behavior: it rises from zero at $T=0$, peaks at a characteristic temperature $T^*$, and then decreases at high temperature as thermal broadening averages over Berry curvature features of opposite signs.
 The peak temperature $T^*$ is tunable by light intensity; for the trivial altermagnet at a given Fermi energy, $\kB T^*$ increases with $A_0$, while for the quantum spin Hall altermagnet $T^*$ is even more strongly $A_0$-dependent.
 This tunability provides a direct experimental knob for thermoelectric optimization.

+To connect this tunability to physical units, we note that the peak temperature satisfies $k_BT^* \sim \Delta$ up to an order-unity prefactor, where $\Delta$ is the relevant spin-resolved gap.
+For a representative hopping scale $v \sim 0.1$--0.5~eV, gaps of order $\Delta \sim 0.01$--0.1$v$ correspond to $T^* \sim 10$--60~K, placing the predicted Nernst peak well within the range of standard cryogenic transport measurements.
+Closer to the critical amplitudes $A^{c1}_0$ and $A^{c2}_0$, where $\Delta$ becomes very small (see discussion below), $T^*$ correspondingly decreases, and the Nernst peak shifts to sub-Kelvin or few-Kelvin temperatures.